National Treasure (film): Cast

 David Dayan Fisher appears as Shaw, Stewart Finlay-McLennan as Powell, Oleg Taktarov as Viktor Shippen, and Stephen Pope as Phil McGregor (Ian's henchmen); Annie Parisse, Mark Pellegrino, Armando Riesco, and Erik King play agents Dawes, Ted Johnson, Hendricks, and Colfax, respectively.
 Don McManus appears as Dr. Stan Herbert, Arabella Field appears as Abigail's secretary.
 Sharon Wilkins portrays a butcher.
-Jason Earles portrays Thomas Gates, and Terrence Currier portrays a young version of Founding Father Charles Carroll.
+Jason Earles portrays Thomas Gates, and Terrence Currier portrays Founding Father Charles Carroll.

 Production

 Development

-By early 1999, it was revealed that Jon Turteltaub was developing National Treasure based upon an idea developed by Oren Aviv and Charles Segars in 1997, with a script by Jim Kouf.
+By early 1999, it was revealed that Jon Turteltaub was developing National Treasure based on an idea developed by Oren Aviv and Charles Segars in 1997, with a script by Jim Kouf.
 By 2001, the project was relocated to Touchstone Pictures.